c4a-ri/dialbb/README.md

 ## Introduction

-DialBB is a framework for building dialogue systems developed by [C4A Research Institute, Inc.](https://www.c4a.jp/en/) DialBB has been develped as an information technology educational material.
+DialBB is a framework for building dialogue systems developed by [C4A Research Institute, Inc.](https://www.c4a.jp/en/) DialBB has been developed as an information technology educational material.
 DialBB has *extensible* architecture and is written in *readable codes*.
 DialBB enables the development of dialogue systems by combining modules called *building blocks*.
 Developers can easily build simple systems using built-in blocks and can build advanced systems using their own developed blocks.

-The main module of DialBB application receives a user utterance input in JSON format via method calls or via the Web API returns a system utterance in JSON format.
+The main module of DialBB application receives a user utterance input in JSON format via method calls or via the Web API and returns a system utterance in JSON format.
 The main module works by calling blocks, in sequence.
 Each block takes JSON format (data in Python dictionary) and returns the data in JSON format.
 The class and input/output of each block are specified in the configuration file for each application.

 ![dialbb-arch-en](docs/images/dialbb-arch-en.jpg)